abhich930/qr_code_gen_electron/README.md

 # qr_code_gen_electron
-An electron desktop app to generate the QR Codes for the
+An electron desktop app to generate the QR Codes for the google maps' links and other links also!!